 DVD released: March 8th, 2011

 Sound: Dolby Digital 5.1 Korean, Dolby Digital Stereo Korean, Dolby Digital 5.1 English, Dolby Digital Stereo English

 Synopsis: A reclusive owner pawn shop, who was once a secret agent.
 Is forced to reconnect with his killer instincts.
 When a young girl that he had befriended and her mother are kidnapped.

 Plot wise there is a satisfying balance between the more character driven moments and its explosive action set pieces.
-The lack of character back-story proves to be this film biggest crutch.
+And to further bolster the plot there is a satisfying amount of back-story.
 However the aforementioned action set pieces are all top notch.
 And they help propel the narrative along at a brisk pace.
 With the film saving its most memorable moment for the film’s blood soaked operatic finale.

 From a production stand point this film does not have many weakness.
 The cinematography does a superb job capturing the mood and the performances from the entire cast are all very good.
 With the film’s standout performance coming from Bin Won (Mother, Tae Guk Gi: The Brotherhood of War) in the role of Tae-Sik Cha.
 Another performance of note is Sae-ron Kim in the role of So-Mi Jeong.
 The scenes in which these two actors interact are by far and away the most compelling.
 Ultimately The Man from Nowhere is an exhilarating mix of heroic bloodshed and redemption through vengeance.